AimanZaharin/Detecting-Fraud-in-Financial-Transactions-Using-Machine-Learning-and-Deep-Learning/README.md

-# Fraud Transaction Detection Project
+# Detecting Fraud in Financial Transactions: Using Machine Learning and Deep Learning

 Today's world has changed in terms of how businesses operate.
 As a result, there is a quick transition to digital transactions.
 Our approach to financial